vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 <img src="images_scd40/SCD40_co2_with_cable.webp" alt="SCD40" height="150px" style="margin-left:15px;float:right"/>

-There are Co2 sensors available, most of them are really expensive but you can also create one yourself with just a single sensor and an ESP board.
+There are Co2 sensors available, most of them are expensive, but you can also create one yourself with just a single sensor and an ESP board.
-It's easy (and fun) to create one yourself.
+It's easy (and fun) to create one yourself.\
 You can even create this one WITHOUT SOLDERING!!

 Co2 stands for `Carbon dioxide` and is measured in `Parts per million` (ppm).

-If your in a space with a too high ppm level, you can feel tired, your start yawning and can get a headache.
+If your in a space with a too high ppm level, you can feel tired, your start yawning and can give you a headache.
-For your, and your family health, it's important to act when these values are too high.
+For your, and your family health, it's important to act when these values are too high.\
+The value rice gradual, so you don't notice it directly.
+That's why it's important to get notified about it.

 The base value is what you measure outside and is around 400 ppm.